mdhasantaraque/iq-checker/README.md

 10. Quiz page made at last.
 And shown all quizzes dynamically.
 11. Onclick using to create a toast for quiz answer.
 12. Also uses eye icon for shown right answer.
+13. Make sure all component is responsive.
-13. At last updated README file.
+14. At last updated README file.
-14. Installed file are : i. react-router-dom, ii.
+15. Installed file are : i. react-router-dom, ii.
 Tailwind iii.
 Hero Icon iv.
 React toastify